loganakamatsu/PandoraAVRCP/README.md

 			apktool d -r pandora.apk
 Apply the patch:
-cd to the decompiled directory, then
+cd to the decompiled directory (will depend on what your file was named)

+			cd Pandora
+then

 			git apply 0001-add-A2DP-AVRCP-Meta-data.patch

 or without git

-			patch -p1 0001-add-A2DP-AVRCP-Meta-data.patch
+			patch -p1 < 0001-add-A2DP-AVRCP-Meta-data.patch

 Recompile the app